 View course-specific entry requirements

 You should possess, or be expecting, a good undergraduate degree or, exceptionally, have previous relevant experience.
-Your previous undergraduate degree does not need to be in film or media, but you will be expected to display a substantial visual portfolio that demonstrates a commitment to documentary practice.
+Your previous undergraduate degree does not need to be in a related subject but you will be expected to display a substantial visual portfolio and some knowledge of context that demonstrates a commitment to studying documentary practice.